Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain: Methodology

 \subsection{Setting}

-Our experimental setting, inspired by the 20-question game paradigm, involves two players with different roles: a Questioner and an Answer.
+Our experimental setting, inspired by the 20 Questions Game paradigm, involves two players with different roles: a Questioner and an Answer.
 The Answer is secretly assigned one target entity $\omega$ among a pre-defined set of candidates (the \emph{candidate set} – $\Omega$).
 The Questioner receives the initial candidates and is instructed to ask yes/no questions , in order to identify $\omega$.

 Each \emph{game} consists of a set of possible items, $\Omega$, available to the Questioner, and a specific target item, $\omega$, available to the Answerer, where $\omega \in \Omega$.
-A \emph{dialogue} is a series of question-answer exchanges between the two players, ending when the Questioner correctly identifies the target or reach the maximum number of questions (20).
-If the target is reached within the 20 questions, the dialogue is \emph{successful}; otherwise, it is \emph{unsuccessful} (Appendix \ref{appendix:successful_cond}).
+A \emph{dialogue} is a series of question-answer exchanges between the two players, ending when the Questioner correctly identifies the target or reaches the maximum number of questions (20).
+If the target is reached within the 20 questions, the dialogue is \emph{successful}; otherwise, it is \emph{unsuccessful} (see more details on the successful condition in Appendix \ref{appendix:successful_cond}).
 For a given game, if the dialogue is not successful on the first attempt, the Questioner and the Answerer can engage in up to $n$ dialogues to identify the target, where $n = |\Omega|/2$. \cut{A \emph{dialogue} is a series of question-answer exchanges between the two players, ending when the Questioner makes a guess about the target.
 If the guess is correct, the dialogue is considered \emph{successful}; otherwise, it is \emph{unsuccessful}.}